- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-You should use birth control to prevent pregnancy during your treatment with daratumumab and for 3 months after your treatment.
+You should use birth control to prevent pregnancy during your treatment with daratumumab and for 3 months after your final dose.
 Talk to your doctor about types of birth control that will work for you.
 If you become pregnant while receiving daratumumab injection, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving daratumumab injection.